aptro/stack/development/rails/host_with_aws_beanstalk.md

-# Host the Rails app in AWS beanstalk
+# Host the Rails app with AWS beanstalk

 * Rails 6 ships with webpack for asset compilation which requires the Nodejs runtime.